hazelcast/hazelcast-jet/site/website/blog/2020-06-01-jdk-gc-benchmarks-part1.md

 ---
-title: Benchmarking Jet with Different JDKs and GCs
+title: Benchmarking Jet with Different JDKs and GCs, Part 1
 description: Choosing the right JDK-GC combination is important.
 ---